scallina/Vehicle_Production_Analysis/README.md

 - The design specifications for the client's suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Our data communicates that the 3rd maunfacturing lot in our dataset does not meet this requirement and should be investigated.

 ## T-Tests on Suspension Coils
-We utilized individual t-tests to determine if the population mean of 1500 PSI was different from 1) the entire sample of our coil data (lots 1, 2, and 3 combined) and 2) the individual lot samples.
+We utilized individual t-tests to determine if the population mean of 1500 PSI was different from:
+1) the entire sample of our coil data (lots 1, 2, and 3 combined) and
+2) the individual lot samples.

 - The sample consisting of all 3 lots produced a p-value of .06, so we can say that the combined sample was not statistically significant from the populaiton.